boldbi/iframe-token-based-authorization-sample/DashboardEmbedding/README.md

  ### Run a Sample Using Visual Studio 2022

-  * Open the solution file `EmbedDashboardWithTokenAuthentication.sln` in Visual Studio.
+  * Open the solution file `EmbedDashboardswithSSOusingToken.sln` in Visual Studio.

-  * Run your `EmbedDashboardWithTokenAuthentication` sample in Visual Studio.
+  * Run your `EmbedDashboardswithSSOusingToken` sample in Visual Studio.

     ![dashboard image](https://github.com/boldbi/aspnet-core-sample/assets/91586758/b61a18f4-6026-4379-bb7e-82844a7fdd6f)